dgaydukov/cert-aws/files/sa.md

 * data events - api calls to modify actual data (s3 get/put/delete object + lambda calls)
 * insights events - CT use ML (Machine Learning) to determine any anomaly (like spike in some api calls) and notify you.

-By default logs stored for 90 days.
+By default logs stored for 90 days and only management events stored.
 If you need longer you should create trail.
 Trail stores data in s3, you have to analyze it yourself (usually using Athena).
-All Regions trail - create trail in each region, but stores all record in s3 bucket of your current region.
-Trail can log events from one region or from all regions.
+By default trail collects data from all regions.
+You can create single region trail [only from cli](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-create-trail.html#cloudtrail-create-and-update-a-trail-by-using-the-aws-cli-examples-single).
+So there is no way to create single-region trail from console.
 Log file validation - guaranty that logs were not tampered with.
 Mare sure your s3 bucket has correct write policy, otherwise CT won't be able to store logs there.
 You can deliver CT logs to CloudWatch, in this case CT would deliver logs to s3 & CloudWatch logs.

 ###### Certificate Manager